cschladetsch/ShSaveDotFiles/README.md

 # Push to a different GitHub repository
 ./archive-dot-files.sh --push --repo=myuser/MyDotFiles

+# Create backup with all options
+./archive-dot-files.sh my-backup --output-dir=/mnt/d/backups --push --compression=xz --level=9

 # Configure default repository for future use
 git config savedotfiles.repo "myuser/MyDotFiles"
 # Or use environment variable
 export SAVEDOTFILES_REPO="myuser/MyDotFiles"
 ```

-This creates a `.tar.gz` file in the current directory.
+By default, backups are saved to:
+- WSL: `/mnt/d/dotfiles_backups`
+- Git Bash: `/d/dotfiles_backups`
+- Cygwin: `/cygdrive/d/dotfiles_backups`
+- Other systems: Current user's home directory

+Use `--output-dir=/path/to/directory` to override the default location.
 With the `--push` option, it will also push the backup to a GitHub repository.

 **Note**: When using `--push`, the script automatically maintains only the 5 most recent backups in the repository, removing older ones to save space.